vancluever/neovim-init/README.md

 Hence, this is a simple git repo with my `init.vim` in it, mainly meant for me to be able to update it between my various workstations at work and home.
-If you, the viewer, happen to stumble upon it, however, it hope it helps you.
+If you, the viewer, happen to stumble upon it, however, I hope it helps you.

 ## Using